 There are three species of rattlesnakes in Florida.
 Pygmy rattlesnakes are small and light grey or silver colored with a black pattern along the length of the body and a little bit of orange along the head.
 They will be less than two feet long with a small rattle that will be difficult to hear.
 Eastern Diamondback rattlesnakes are a very large species of rattlesnake with a brown base color and a yellow pattern forming diamond shapes along the length of the body.
 The last species of rattlesnake is only found in the northern half of the state of Florida.
 The Canebrake (also called a Timber) rattlesnake is variable and can be dark brown to light grey with an orange stripe starting at the head and a dark chevron pattern continuing down the length of the body.

 If a snake has a rattle, it will be venomous.

-And that is my How to Guide when it comes to Snakes in the attic or your property and how to remove them.
-Like I have mentioned my name is Brendan Mangnitz I have being doing pest wildlife and Snake removal now for over 6 years.
-I have worked and trained 100’s of people of the past years.
-It takes time, skill, and patience but removing Snakes can be very fun, dangerous, but is also something that we deal with on the daily here.
+And that is my How to Guide when it comes to snakes in the attic or your property and how to remove them.
+Like I have mentioned, my name is Brendan Mangnitz, I have being doing pest wildlife and snake removal now for over 6 years.
+I have worked and trained hundreds of people over the past several years.
+It takes time, skill, and patience but removing snakes can be very fun, dangerous, but is also something that we deal with on a daily basis here.
 Snakes have learned how to thrive and do great in the urban setting.
 This is not something that is going away.
-With more and more houses coming up every day, more lad being constructed and developed we will always have issues with Snakes in the attic.
+With more and more houses coming up every day, more land being constructed and developed we will always have issues with snakes in the residence.
 Just read and learn how to protect yourself you family and your home and you should be good to go.
 If you have any questions you can email directly at email@example.com or call my cell 1-321-236-9031 any time of the day or night 24/7 THANKS!